funfit12/odin-recipes/README.md

 create new repository and documentation

     Repository cloned from GitHub and a new file directory has been made

 create new index.html file

     Basic tempalte Html file created for iteration 1

+create new directory and html file

+    New directory contains a new html file that's linked to index.html